How to Watch Beyoncé's 'Black Is King' on Disney Plus

 It is time!

-Beyoncé's new visual album, Black Is King, which Queen Bey wrote, executive produced and directed is streaming now on Disney+.
-The movie experience is based on the music from her album The Lion King: The Gift, and is billed as "a reunion of cultures and shared generational beliefs," and includes featured artists and guest appearances.
+Beyoncé's Black Is King, a new visual album which Queen Bey wrote, executive produced and directed, is streaming now on Disney+.
+The movie experience -- based on the music from her album The Lion King: The Gift -- is billed as "a reunion of cultures and shared generational beliefs" and includes featured artists and special guest appearances.

-On Wednesday night, a new promo for the visual album arrived on Mrs. Carter's instagram.
-While Beyoncé reigns supreme, daughter Blue Ivy steals the show.
-"Brown Skin Girl," the song that won Blue Ivy her first BET Award (as well as an NAACP award), is featured in Black Is King.

-Earlier this month, Beyoncé revealed the latest trailer for Black Is King.
-Naomi Campbell, Lupita Nyong'o, JAY-Z, Kelly Rowland, Pharrell Williams, Tina Knowles Lawson and others were featured in the trailer, along with new glimpses of the upcoming visual album event.
+The Black Is King visual album features guest appearances from Kelly Rowland, Tina Knowles-Lawson, Jay-Z, Lupita Nyong'o, Naomi Campbell, Pharrell Williams and others.
+And yes, you'll see Blue Ivy Carter as well as the Carter twins, Rumi and Sir.
+The film uses lush visuals to celebrate African culture, roots, customs, sights and sounds, and it serves as a reminder of Black resilience while underlining the importance of Black families.

 Beyoncé's Black Is King will hit the streaming service on Friday.